 The Pamunkey were recognized through the administrative procedures of the Department of the Interior, not through legislative action by the US Congress.
 Throughout the long recognition process, the tribe always retained the option of using the authority in the Indian Gaming Regulatory Act to start Class II or Class III gaming operations.
 That risk was great enough for the MGM corporation, which operated the MGM National Harbor Resort and Casino in Maryland, to oppose Federal recognition of the Pamunkey.2

 The US Congress passed the Indian Gaming Regulatory Act in 1988, once year after the US Supreme Court ruled in California v.
 Cabazon Band of Mission Indians that states could not prohibit gambling on reservations of Federally-recognized tribes unless the state prohibited all forms of gambling.
 States with a lottery, or which authorized bingo, had to negotiate some deal with tribes that wanted to open casino-style operations.

 The law defined traditional behavior at tribal ceremonies as Class I gaming, including prizes for individuals and groups.
 Class II gaming included bingo and card games involving skill, such as poker.
-Class III gaming included slot machines and games of chance, such as craps, baccarat, abd roulette wheels.
+Class III gaming included slot machines and games of pure chance, such as craps, baccarat, and roulette wheels.